sagemath/sage-archive-2023-02-01/src/doc/en/constructions/interface_issues.rst

 some of the GAP databases have to be added separately, and Singular.
 Adding Singular was not easy, due to the difficulty of compiling Singular from source.
 Version 0.9 was released in November.
-This version when through 34 releases!
+This version went through 34 releases!
 As of version 0.9.34 (definitely by version 0.10.0), Maxima and clisp were included with Sage.
 Version 0.10.0 was released January 12, 2006.
 The release of Sage 1.0 was made early February, 2006.
 As of